BenRichey2/podinator/README.md

-# Podcast Indexer
+# Podinator
 Ever wished to share a specific podcast moment but struggled to find it?
 Say goodbye to endless searching!
-With Podcast Indexer, simply upload your audio/video file (.mp4/.mp3/.wav) or share a link.
+With Podinator, simply upload your audio/video file (.mp4/.mp3/.wav) or share a link.
 The tool transcribes the content, generates a search index, and allows you to type in a description of the clip you're looking for- saving you time and ensuring you never miss that favorite podcast moment again!